 - Wiring Hazards – HVAC units work using a complicated electronic system built on color-coded low-voltage electrical wires and 120/240-volt electricity.
-Exposure to 240 or 120 V of electricity can put the technician at risk for being electrocuted.
+Exposure to 240 or 120 V of electricity can put the technician at risk of being electrocuted.
 Most electrocutions cause significant internal injuries and extensive burns.
 The impact this instantaneous and often occurs without warning.
 To limit exposure to electrocution, the worker must remain vigilant, and only work on the unit with the power turned off.
-HVAC technicians should chest every wire before touching them to determine which wires or live or not.
+HVAC technicians should chest every wire before touching them to determine which wires are live or not.

 - Equipment Hazards – Typically, when the HVAC technician arrives at the job site, the unit has been running hot due to inefficiency or malfunctioning parts.
 Contacting heated components can cause severe burns.
 Additionally, there are significant risks to moving complex HVAC equipment because of its weight and size.
 The sharp edges of the unit might also cause scrapes, puncture wounds, lacerations, and cuts.

 - Exposure to Environmental Hazards – HVAC technicians can be exposed to toxic asbestos fibers when working on HVAC units that were constructed with asbestos-containing materials.
 Before the 1980s, many heating and cooling systems used asbestos because of its heat resistance.
 This material was used in the construction of Furnace ducts, boiler surfaces, and water and steam piping.
-The airborne fibers are easily released when old ductwork is disturbed, broken, sanded or cut in any way.
+The airborne fibers are easily released when old ductwork is disturbed, broken, sanded, or cut in any way.
 Inhalation of the fibers can cause significant internal damage when it becomes lodged in the interior of the lungs and organ tissue.

 - Fatigue-related Hazards – Many HVAC technicians work under tight schedules that require the completion of jobs before moving on to the next appointment.
 The increased pressure and stress of getting the job done promptly can cause the development of fatigue-related injuries and problems.
-Also, fatigue workers are often highly susceptible to missing critical steps in the process or exposing themselves to other hazards including electrocution, burns or falling from a significant height.
+Also, fatigue workers are often highly susceptible to missing critical steps in the process or exposing themselves to other hazards including electrocution, burns, or falling from a significant height.